MuckyTaters/MuckyVision3/README.md

 'character' graphics, a limited colour palette and a self-contained executable (i.e. no need for external data files).

-MuckyVision 3 is written in C++ and makes use the SDL2 core library, although no knowledge of SDL is required to use MuckyVision within a C++ application.
+MuckyVision 3 is written in C++ and makes use of the SDL2 core library, although no knowledge of SDL is required to use MuckyVision within a C++ application.